-C. Loan Proceeds for Farm Enterprises May be Used for:

-- 1. The purchase of land, buildings, and land improvements (fencing, irrigation systems, construction of dikes, silos, barns, hog and dairy facilities, etc.); - 2.
-Construction, renovation, or improvement (including water systems) of farm buildings other than residences;
+- C. Loan Proceeds for Farm Enterprises May be Used for: - 1.
+The purchase of land, buildings, and land improvements (fencing, irrigation systems, construction of dikes, silos, barns, hog and dairy facilities, etc.) as part of an eligible project;

-- 3. The purchase of farm machinery and equipment; - 4.
+- 2. Construction, renovation, or improvement (including water systems) of farm buildings other than residences; - 3.
+The purchase of farm machinery and equipment; - 4.
 The purchase of seed and the acquisition of animals; - 5.
 Operating expenses directly related to the farming operation, excluding personal or family living expenses; and - 6.
 The refinancing of debt related to the farming operation, excluding personal or family debt, provided the refinancing meets SBA requirements for refinancing (see paragraph E below).